basscss/basscss/docs/guides/tips/README.md

 Some CSS approaches suggest contextually adjusting styles.
 The styles in Basscss should never be contextually adjusted because this breaks the readability of classes in markup and the ability to make quick iterative adjustments.
+(Reading styles in markup)
 If you need to adjust a style in one particular place, consider how you could make that style as reusable as possible and how those adjustments could be made with a style extension.
 For example, if you want the button in your site header to be larger and a different color from other buttons in your site, consider making extensions